Crystal Serenity: Arrest

 In January 2022, a warrant was issued for the arrest of the ship should she reenter US waters.
 On 4 February 2022, both Crystal Serenity and her sister, Crystal Symphony were arrested while in Bahamian waters.
-The total amount owed for fuel was reported to be about 4.6 million dollars.
+The total amount owed for fuel was reported to be about $4.6 million.

 Refurbishment and relaunch

-In June 2022, she was sold at auction to CSE Ltd., reported to be a shell corporation for the actual buyer, for $103M USD.
+In June 2022, she was sold at auction to CSE Ltd., reported to be a shell corporation for the actual buyer, for $103 million.

 In July 2022, the ship underwent refurbishment in Trieste, Italy.
 After completion, the ship re-entered service on 31 July 2023.

 As part of the relaunch under new ownership, Crystal announced that Russ Grieve, previously the Cruise Director aboard Crystal Symphony, would join Crystal Serenity in the same role.
 Grieve, known for his extensive Broadway background including a lengthy run in Mamma Mia!, brought with him over seven years of experience aboard Symphony.